 There are traditional lines of therapies available for ALS.
 However, they have only been helpful in controlling the symptoms and preventing unnecessary complications, to make living with the disease more manageable.

 GIOSTAR (Global Institute of Stem Cell Therapy and Research) is home to the top experts in the field of stem cell research, and provides scientific know-how to GIOSTAR-CHICAGO.
 GIOSTAR-CHICAGO is an independently run facility from GIOSTAR.
-Involved in the field of stem cell research for almost two decades in the U.S.A, GIOSTAR has provided treatments to thousands of patients using their advanced protocols outside of the United States.
-GIOSTAR believes in the potential of supplementing traditional treatments for ALS (such as behavioral therapies and medications) with cellular rejuvenation therapy.
+Involved in the field of stem cell research for almost two decades in the U.S.A, GIOSTAR has provided therapies to thousands of patients using their advanced protocols outside of the United States.
+GIOSTAR believes in the potential of supplementing traditional therapy with cellular rejuvenation therapy.
 Focusing solely on one particular form of treatment does not necessarily yield the desired results.

-Within the body, there are different sources of stem cells - known as the "mother" or "master" cells capable of differentiating into virtually any type of cell.
+Within the body, there are different sources of stem cells - known as the "mother" or "master" cells - capable of differentiating into virtually any type of cell.
 It has been documented by several scientific publications that stem cells may differentiate into a specific cell or tissue type.
-This suggests the possibility to develop the treatment for ALS.

 Some ALS patients have shared the positive results they experienced after undergoing stem cell therapy: